The Serious Ramifications Of Drowsy Driving

 Given that truck drivers often work long hours, follow many of the same monotonous routes several times a month or year, and are expected to stick to tight deadlines, it is no wonder that so many are involved in serious accidents when they fall asleep at the wheel.
 Scientists and researchers have found that fatigued drivers are just as dangerous as driver who get behind the wheel intoxicated, and drowsy driving often leads to traumatic injuries.
 What ever the reason behind these accidents, they are 100% preventable so long as truck and trucking companies obey state and federal laws regarding work hours.
 Sadly, many skirt the rules or outright ignore them, injuring and killing multiple drivers every year.

 If you or someone you love were involved in an accident caused by a fatigued truck, you are likely in need of serious financial compensation.
 Trucking accidents are rarely ever minor, but their trucking insurance companies are also resistant to paying out proper compensation to accident victims.
-In order to get the money you need to recover and take charge of your medical bills, you need to contact Pendergast Law, and speak to a Seattle fatigued truck driver accident attorney.
-Our legal team has more than 40 years of experience combatting dismissive trucking insurance companies and can provide sound legal advice for your case.
-To schedule a free consultation, contact us today at (425) 228-3860 or toll-free at (888) 228-3860.
+In order to get the money you need to recover and take charge of your medical bills, you need to contact Pendergast Law Personal Injury Lawyers and speak to a Seattle fatigued truck driver accident attorney.
+Our legal team has nearly 30 years of experience combatting dismissive trucking insurance companies and can provide sound legal advice for your case.
+To schedule a free consultation, contact us today toll-free at 888-539-9211.

 It has long been common knowledge among state and federal officials that truck drivers are prone to fatigue.
 Either through surveys, post-accident analysis, or independent research, the Federal Motor Carrier Safety Administration (FMCSA) has outlined the very real dangers of drivers falling asleep at the wheel and losing control of their vehicles.
 While fatigue can affect any driver, truck drivers have a long history of it.